MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_unmarking.markdown

 ### Unmarking Files

-When a PDF files is processed via Stamping or Branding, the entry in the PDF Files window is updated to show a checkmark in the respective Stamp and/or Brand column, and the entire entry is highlighted.
+When a PDF file is processed via Stamping or Branding, the entry in the PDF Files window is updated to show a checkmark in the respective Stamp and/or Brand column, and the entire entry is highlighted.

 > ![Screen Grab - PDF File List with Checkmarks](../../assets/working_with_files_assets/working_with_files_unmarking_01_listofmarkeddocs.png)